-After you have added a domain name to the WAF console and before changing the DNS record to redirect requests to WAF for protection, we recommend that you change the DNS record on a local computer to verify WAF domain name settings.
+After you add a domain name to Web Application Firewall (WAF) and before you change the DNS record to redirect requests to WAF for protection, we recommend that you change the DNS record on your computer to verify domain name settings in WAF.
 This example in this topic is performed on a Windows machine.
-The example describes how to verify the domain name settings on your local computer.
+The example describes how to verify the domain name settings on your computer.

-- Open File Server Resource Manager on your local computer.
+- Open File Server Resource Manager on your computer.

-- In the address bar, enter C:\Windows\System32\drivers\etc\hosts and open the hosts file with Notepad or Notepad++.
+- Enter C:\Windows\System32\drivers\etc\hosts in the address bar and open the hosts file by using Notepad or Notepad++.

 - Append the following content to the hosts file:

 In the content,

 <Protected domain name>is the domain name that you add to WAF.